 The COVID-19 pandemic, caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), has profoundly impacted both individual lives and the global economy (Dong et al., 2020; Priya et al., 2021).
-The predominant contributor to these effects is the rapid airborne transmission of the virus, often involving aerosols smaller than five μm and traveling distances exceeding one to two meters from the infected individual (Zayas et al., 2012; Wang et al., 2021; Lefebvre et al., 2022).
+The predominant contributor to these effects is the rapid airborne transmission of the virus, often involving aerosols smaller than 5 $\mu$ m and traveling distances exceeding 1 to 2 m from the infected individual (Zayas et al., 2012; Wang et al., 2021; Lefebvre et al., 2024).
 A diverse, integrated approach has been implemented globally in response to this pandemic.
-Public health measures such as the enforcement of personal protective equipment (PPE) usage, including masks, adherence to social distancing guidelines, and promotion of hand hygiene practices, have contributed to reducing viral transmission to some extent (Muñoz et al., 2021; Leung and Sun, 2020).
+Public health measures such as the enforcement of personal protective equipment usage, including masks, adherence to social distancing guidelines, and the promotion of hand hygiene practices, have contributed to reducing viral transmission to some extent (Muñoz et al., 2021; Leung and Sun, 2020).
 Vaccination serves as an essential strategy to control the COVID-19 pandemic because an effective vaccine could induce an appropriate immune response.
-The rapid and groundbreaking advancement in COVID-19 vaccine development by researchers has played a pivotal role in significantly reducing the global impact of the pandemic (2023 Chakraborty et al.).
-However, developing an effective vaccine is a time-consuming process due to preclinical protocols and three-phase clinical trials necessary to ascertain safety and efficacy.
+The rapid and groundbreaking advancement in COVID-19 vaccine development by researchers has played a pivotal role in significantly reducing the global impact of the pandemic (Chakraborty et al., 2023).
+However, developing an effective vaccine is a time-consuming process due to pre-clinical protocols and three-phase clinical trials necessary to ascertain safety and efficacy.
 Moreover, environmental variations and differences in population densities across geographical areas can cause the viral genome to mutate, which could reduce the efficacy of the developed vaccines (Kaur and Gupta, 2020; Van Dorp et al., 2020).
-Ultraviolet (UV) germicidal irradiation ifically UVC irradiation within the wavelength range of 200-280 nm (UVC), is known as an effective method for inactivating all known microorganisms and viruses (Abkar et al., 2022; Inagaki et al., 2020; Reed, 2010; Biasin et al., 2021).
-The UVC radiation is capable of breaking chemical bonds in the genome of pathogenic microorganisms, which inhibit DNA/RNA replication and inactivate the pathogen (Budowsky et al., 1981; Kowalski, 2009; Beck et al., 2016).
-Furthermore, UV radiation presents a more environmentally friendly and energy-efficient alternative to liquid disinfectants and heat disinfection for sterilizing liquids, air, and surfaces (Heßling et al., 2020).
-Therefore, a deeper understanding of using UVC to inactivate pathogenic microorganisms might strengthen our ability to address the public health challenge posed by airborne viruses.
+Ultraviolet (UV) germicidal irradiation, specifically UV-C irradiation within the wavelength range of 100-280 nm (UV-C), is known as an effective method for inactivating all known microorganisms and viruses (Abkar et al., 2022; Inagaki et al., 2020; Reed, 2010; Biasin et al., 2021).
+UV-C radiation in the range of 200-280 nm is widely used in air sterilization research because radiation at wavelengths below 200 nm is absorbed by the air (Heßling et al., 2020).
+The UV-C radiation is capable of breaking chemical bonds in the genome of pathogenic microorganisms, which inhibit DNA/RNA replication and inactivate the pathogen (Budowsky et al., 1981; Kowalski, 2009; Beck et al., 2016).
+Furthermore, UV radiation presents a more environmentally friendly and more energy-efficient alternative to liquid disinfectants and heat disinfection for sterilizing liquids, air, and surfaces (Heßling et al., 2020).
+Therefore, a deeper understanding of using UV-C to inactivate pathogenic microorganisms might strengthen our ability to address the public health challenge posed by airborne viruses.